Baraboo–Wisconsin Dells Airport: History

 It was originally known as Berry's Dells Airport.
 It was built and owned by Clinton DeWitt Berry in 1928, the proprietor of Berry's Coldwater Canyon Hotel and Golf Course, now part of the Chula Vista Resort.
 The airport originally comprised 60 acres and was designated on government maps as beacon No. 19.
 It was also on the Milwaukee-Minneapolis route to the northern airways.
 Upon announcing the opening of the landing field on May 26, 1928, Berry said, "I look for large numbers of planes from Chicago, St. Louis and other cities to carry visitors to the Dells this summer".
 Clinton Berry was the uncle of Robert Irwin Berry, owner of Berry Electric Contracting Company in Chicago, Illinois.
 Robert Berry was the grandfather of Robert Forbis, who used the airfield many times in his Lancair Columbia 300 aircraft.

+Cirrus Aircraft started at the Baraboo-Dells airport in the eighties.
+The airport is also home to Students In Aviation (The SIA Foundation).

 Facilities and aircraft

 Baraboo–Wisconsin Dells Airport covers an area of 312 acre at an elevation of 980 feet (298 m) above mean sea level.
 It has two runways: 1/19 is 5010 by 100 ft with an asphalt surface and is equipped with LOC/DME; 14/32 is 2725 by 100 ft with a turf surface and is closed from November 15 through April 15.

 Dells VORTAC is 1 mile north of the airfield.

-Baraboo–Dells Flight Center, Inc., is the fixed-base operator.
+Spring City Aviation, is the fixed-base operator.

 For the 12-month period ending May 30, 2024, the airport had 30,000 aircraft operations, an average of 82 per day: 89% general aviation, 8% military and 3% air taxi.

 In August 2024, there were 51 aircraft based at this airport: 43 single-engine, 3 multi-engine, 4 jet and 1 glider.